rpillar/PKI/README.md

  - Add flag so that interface / scripts *only* process source files - not GIT
  - Would it be possible - add a process that will analyse scripts for POD and allow the "user' to document dependencies / tables used and updated etc.
+ - Make Perl::Critic settings 'flexible' - create a 'settings' function where the 'user' could set the location of _critic_ file (env var `PERLCRITIC`) or state the _theme_ required.
+A settings _function_ could support user settings for other _things_.

  # Further Notes